isomerpages/moe-newtownsec/_co-curriculum/Visual & Performing Arts/Guzheng Ensemble.md

 ### COACH

-*   Mr Indra Chen Shanhui
+*   Ms Indra Chen Shanhui
-*   Mr Kok Xu Rong

 ### ACTIVITIES FOR THE YEAR